 Soft water preserves the efficiency of water heaters.

 Gas storage and tankless water heaters using soft water keep the factory efficiency rating over a 15-year period.
 In comparison, using hard water for a gas water heater can cut efficiency by up to 48 percent.

 If you use an electric water heater, up to 30 pounds of rock-like scale can build up in the tank from hard water.
 The scale is a poor heat conductor.
-It can shorten the life of your heating element, because it has to work more to heat water.
+It can reduce the life of your heating element, because it has to work harder to heat water.

 Soft Skin, Brighter Laundry and Cleaner Dishes

-Hard water minerals collect on your skin and in your hair, making it dry out.
-It can also contribute to painful razor burn.
+Hard water minerals collect on your skin and in your hair, causing it to dry out.
+It can also lead to painful razor burn.

-Soft water is superior at cleaning soap residue, so you’ll have softer skin and sleeker hair.
+Soft water is better at rinsing soap residue, so you’ll have smoother skin and sleeker hair.
 Plus, your clothes will look less faded and your dishes will have fewer spots.

 Less Soap and Cleaning Time